willhowes/makers_portfolio_and_notes/week_2.md

 1. Try in pair programming to actually use proper driver-navigator process.
 Previously, this has been a bit ad hoc.
 * Achieved by:
  * Before pairing I had a chat with my pair partner about the the driver-navigator roles.
-We agrees that it was fine for both driver and navigator to be thinking about what tests and code to test but that navigator should take precedence and lead the way somewhat.
+We agreed that it was fine for both driver and navigator to be thinking about what tests and code to write but that the navigator should take precedence and lead the way somewhat.
 This worked well during our pairing session.
 I occassionally forgot that the navigator should take precedence but on the whole the navigator fairly naturally led the way.

 2. Ask for feedback on my pair programming.
 Is there anything I can do better?
 * Achieved by: